Westerly is published twice a year in July and November.

 - When a quotation is introduced in the body of the text, the quotation can be changed to lowercase or capitalised depending on the structure of the sentence.
 However, capitalisation and lowercase should be kept as per original text when the quotation is set as a block quotation, or when included in a title.

-- Capitalise qualifications in bio, e.g. first-class BA Honours in Anthropology
+- Capitalise qualifications and job titles in bio, e.g. BA Honours in Anthropology; a Senior Lecturer

 Punctuation